In this tutorial, we will look into six different ways to check if a substring is a part of a string or not. Let's start with the most common one:

 includes() method was introduced in ES6 and works in all modern browsers except Internet Explorer.
 Unlike the good old

-includes() method returns true if the string contains the specified characters, and false if not.
+includes() method returns true if the string contains the specified substring.
+Otherwise, it returns false.

 var str = "The MEAN stack is MongoDB, Express.js, AngularJS, and Node.js"; str.includes('MongoDB') //true str.includes('Java') //false str.includes('Node', 5) //true